alan-turing-institute/census2021-backbrief/deliverables/report.md

 The next section of this report will outline some of the proposed methods not already being explored by ONS for improving both the *Pre-search* algorithm and the overall record linkage methodology.

-Application of Machine Learning to Record Linkage
+Potential Uses of Machine Learning
 -------

 As an alternative to the probabilistic and deterministic methods already discussed, a variety of ML algorithms have been applied to record linkage problems.
 Broadly, these methods can be classified into supervised learning, unsupervised learning and active learning.